opencv/opencv/modules/imgproc/doc/filtering.rst

 ------------
 .. c:function:: void filter2D( const Mat\& src, Mat\& dst, int ddepth,               const Mat\& kernel, Point anchor=Point(-1,-1),               double delta=0, int borderType=BORDER_DEFAULT )

-    Convolves an image with the kernel
+    Convolves an image with the kernel.

-    :param src: The source image
+    :param src: Source image.

-    :param dst: The destination image.
-It will have the same size and the same number of channels as  ``src``
+    :param dst: Destination image of the same size and the same number of channels as  ``src`` .

-    :param ddepth: The desired depth of the destination image.
-If it is negative, it will be the same as  ``src.depth()``
+    :param ddepth: Desired depth of the destination image.
+If it is negative, it will be the same as  ``src.depth()`` .

     :param kernel: Convolution kernel (or rather a correlation kernel), a single-channel floating point matrix.
-If you want to apply different kernels to different channels, split the image into separate color planes using  :func:`split`  and process them individually
+If you want to apply different kernels to different channels, split the image into separate color planes using  :func:`split`  and process them individually.

-    :param anchor: The anchor of the kernel that indicates the relative position of a filtered point within the kernel.
+    :param anchor: Anchor of the kernel that indicates the relative position of a filtered point within the kernel.
 The anchor should lie within the kernel.
-The special default value (-1,-1) means that the anchor is at the kernel center
+The special default value (-1,-1) means that the anchor is at the kernel center.

-    :param delta: The optional value added to the filtered pixels before storing them in  ``dst``
+    :param delta: Optional value added to the filtered pixels before storing them in  ``dst`` .

-    :param borderType: The pixel extrapolation method; see  :func:`borderInterpolate`
+    :param borderType: Pixel extrapolation method.
+See  :func:`borderInterpolate` for details.

-The function applies an arbitrary linear filter to the image.
+The function applies an arbitrary linear filter to an image.
 In-place operation is supported.
 When the aperture is partially outside the image, the function interpolates outlier pixel values according to the specified border mode.

-The function does actually computes correlation, not the convolution:
+The function does actually compute correlation, not the convolution:

 .. math::